projectcalico/calico/docs/cni/rkt/README.md

 ## Further reading

+For more information on managing the `calico/node` container please refer to the [rkt and systemd](systemd/README.md) documentation.

 For details on configuring Calico for different network topologies and to learn more about Calico under-the-covers please refer to the [Further Reading](../../../README.md#further-reading) section on the main